Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

 To start with, we continue to make \Cref{ass:mar}, and we modify \Cref{ass:unc} to hold jointly for all untreated potential outcomes and covariates: \begin{assumption} [Covid Unconfoundedness] \end{assumption} \Cref{ass:covid-unc} is similar to \Cref{ass:unc} in that it is an unconfoundedness type of assumption, but it applies to all untreated potential outcomes and covariates.
-It says that, in the absence of the policy intervention, the distribution of pandemic related variables (e.g., per capita total cases, confirmed cases, and tests) would have been the same for treated locations and untreated locations conditional on having the same pre-treatment characteristics.
-The relative merits of unconfoundedness-type identifying assumptions relative to difference in differences-type identifying assumptions are discussed at length in \citet{callaway-li-2021b} with that paper generally arguing in favor of unconfoundedness rather than difference in differences due to the high degree of nonlinearity (and lack of additively separable location-specific unobserved heterogeneity) in the leading pandemic models in the epidemiology literature.
-In practice, in the discussion below, this condition allows us to replace the (unobserved) distributions of outcomes that treated locations would have experienced if they had not been treated with the (observed) distribution of outcomes that untreated locations with similar pre-treatment characteristics actually experienced.
+It says that, in the absence of the policy intervention, the distribution of pandemic related variables (e.g., per capita actual cases, confirmed cases, and tests) would have been the same for treated locations and untreated locations conditional on having the same pre-treatment characteristics.
+This type of assumption is compatible with SIR (which stands for Susceptible, Infected, Recovered) epidemic models which are the most prominent type of models for studying pandemics (see, for example, \citet{kermack-mckendrick-1927,allen-2008,allen-2017} in general and \citet{oka-wei-zhu-2021,fernandez-jones-2022,ellison-2020,acemoglu-chernozhukov-werning-whinston-2021,bisin-moro-2022} in economics). \citet{chernozhukov-kasahara-schrimpf-2021,allcott-boxell-conway-ferguson-gentzkow-goldman-2020,callaway-li-2022b} provide connections between between epidemic models and various policy evaluation strategies.
+For example, the relative merits of unconfoundedness-type identifying assumptions compared to difference in differences-type identifying assumptions are discussed at length in \citet{callaway-li-2022b} with that paper generally arguing in favor of unconfoundedness rather than difference in differences due to the high degree of nonlinearity (and lack of additively separable location-specific unobserved heterogeneity) in epidemic models.

-Similarly to the previous section, we focus on identifying
+Similarly to the previous section, we focus on identifying \begingroup

-$ATT_C(Z_{lt^*-1})$ is the average effect of the policy on the per capita number of total Covid-19 cases across treated locations with pre-treatment characteristics $Z_{lt^*-1}$. $ATT_C$ is the overall average effect of the policy on the per capita number of total Covid-19 cases across treated locations.
+\endgroup $ATT_C(Z_{lt^*-1})$ is the average effect of the policy on the per capita number of actual Covid-19 cases across treated locations with pre-treatment characteristics $Z_{lt^*-1}$. $ATT_C$ is the overall average effect of the policy on the per capita number of actual Covid-19 cases across treated locations.
 In addition, the same sorts of arguments as in the previous section continue to go through suggesting that

 and

 The problem here is that $C_{lt^*}$ is not directly observed, and, therefore, as in \Cref{sec:descriptive-bounds}, the terms in \Cref{eqn:attc} are only partially identified.
 Thus, our approach is to construct bounds on $ATT_C$.